 It starts with my my childhood in Tracy, California.

-I grew up with a Mexican mother, Juana, who had her name "American-ized" to Jennie as a small girl.
+I grew up with a Mexican-American mother, Juana, who had her name "American-ized" to Jennie as a small girl.
 I never sensed any conflict in this, and there was never a discussion of when it happened.
 My father was of Irish descent, and came from Boston - his name is Jack.
-So, Jack and Jennie had five stunning little kids, all delightfully beautiful... and not "too white".
+So, Jack and Jennie had five stunning little kids, all delightfully beautiful - not "too white".

-In high school, a few days before the Cinco de Mayo parade in town (if you've never been to one, you are missing a true slice of Americana) I found out in the Tracy Press that my sister Shari's friend had been voted Cinco de Mayo queen - the parade beauty that got to ride on a convertable surrounded by color and flowers.
+In high school, a few days before the Cinco de Mayo parade in town (if you've never been to one, you are missing a true slice of Americana) I found out in the Tracy Press that Melissa, my sister Shari's friend, had been voted Cinco de Mayo queen - the queen of the parade that would be held in town.
+She’d get to ride on a convertible surrounded by color and flowers.
 I was livid...what a faker!
-She was like me, only half-Hispanic.
+She was like me, pretty damn white; not a "real" Hispanic.
 What right did she have to call herself a Cinco de Mayo queen?
-Now she would be paraded in front of the whole town and worshipped, along with our Lady of Guadalupe, like she was a real Mexican girl.
+Now she would be paraded in front of the whole town and worshiped, along with our Lady of Guadalupe, like she was a real Mexican girl.

-I threw the paper down and got ready for school.
-What did I care?
-I didn't want to be in a stupid Mexican parade anyway...but part of me felt orphaned.
-Inside of me, I was the faker.
-I had an Irish surname, that identified me as a proud Irish girl, and I had a perpetual tan that made me the envy of my friends.
-But how much did I have pride in my Mexican heritage?
+I threw the paper down, angered by the irony.
+As I got ready for school, I questioned my own schizophrenic reaction.
+Why did I care about a stupid Mexican parade anyway?
+It was then I realized that part of me felt orphaned.
+Deep down inside, I was the faker.
+I had an Irish surname, that identified me as a proud Irish girl; I also had brown eyes and a perpetual tan that was the envy of my friends.
+How much did I celebrate my own Mexican-American heritage?

 In the carpool on the way home, Melissa's reign was the subject of conversation.